Thanks for calling in.

 |Robert Dudley Earl of Leicester|

-In 1578 Dudley and Lettice married secretly at Kenilworth and again at Wanstead while she was carrying his child Robert, who sadly died at the age of 5.
+In 1578 Dudley and Lettice married secretly at Kenilworth and again at Wanstead while she may have been carrying a child.
+Robert, known as the Nobel Imp, their only child, was born in 1581 but sadly died at the age of 3.
 They managed to keep the marriage a secret from the Queen for a year but when she found out, Dudley, Earl of Leicester was imprisoned for a year at his house in Wanstead and Lettice was declared a she-wolf, never forgiven and banished from court.

 |Lettice 1590-95 by Hilliard|